BgK: Etymology

-The neurotoxin was named BgK, with the Bg representing the Latin taxonomy (Bunodosoma granulifera) of the specific sea anemone from which the toxin was found, and the K standing for the chemical symbol for potassium owing to its observed effects on K+ channels.
+The neurotoxin was named BgK, with the Bg representing the Latin taxonomy (Bunodosoma granulifera) of the specific sea anemone from which the toxin was found, and the K standing for the chemical symbol for potassium due to its observed effects on K+ channels.

-Sources in Nature
+Sources in nature

-BgK can be found in the mucus of the Bunodosoma granulifera, a common sea anemone found along the coasts of Cuba.
+BgK can be found in the mucus of Bunodosoma granulifera, a common sea anemone found along the coasts of Cuba.
 Since it is a contracting sea anemone, it has two forms based on the position of its tentacles: open and closed.
 BgK is released when the anemone is in the closed form, a position it assumes during the day or during times of agitation.
 In this form, the anemone’s tentacles retract, releasing a mucus from a fibrous matrix found in the mesoglea, a space between the ectodermis and the gastrodermis.
 For every gram of freeze-dried mucus, there is 0.5 mg BgK.